ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 Follow [mounting the autopilot](https://ardupilot.org/copter/docs/common-mounting-the-flight-controller.html) documentation to determine the correct value of the [AHRS_ORIENTATION](https://ardupilot.org/copter/docs/parameters.html#ahrs-orientation) parameter.

+## 2.5.1 Use ArduPilot Methodic Configurator to edit the parameter file and upload it to the flight controller

+1. The parameter file for this particular step is `04_board_orientation.param` other steps will use other parameter files
 1. On *ArduPilot Methodic Configurator* select `04_board_orientation.param` on the *Current intermediate parameter file:* Combobox.
 1. Read the documentation links inside the `04_board_orientation.param documentation`
+1. **Add** or **Del**ete parameters if necessary, using the respective GUI buttons
 1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
 1. Press `Upload selected params to FC, and advance to next file` button.